Practical training support for the every day dog.

 -

-As much as we often wish it were otherwise, our dogs aren’t born speaking our language, and we aren’t born speaking theirs.
+Dogs aren’t born speaking our language, and we aren’t born speaking theirs.

 Many natural behaviors that us humans would prefer our animals not do… may be perfectly natural behaviors for the animal, or may even be ways that they communicate.